Can You Give A Dog Benadryl?

 Caring dog owners are always super cautious about what they let their dogs ingest, from the food they eat to the medicines they take.
 While you should never give your pup medication without advice from your vet, there are a few over-the-counter drugs for humans your canine may benefit from in certain instances.
 If you are looking for the correct dosage of Benadryl to give your dog, we found a great infographic from Dog Health Coach.

 You may have heard of pooch parents giving their dogs Benadryl for seasonal allergies, or even to make them drowsy and stave off nausea on the occasional car ride.
-The most asked question we get is “is it safe, and how will it affect my dog when I give them Benadryl?”.
+The most common question we get is “is it safe, and how will it affect my dog when I give them Benadryl?”.

 We here at iHeartDogs got in touch with Dr. Michel Selmer, DVM, CTCVMP, to answer some questions for us.
 Also known as “The Caring Vet,” he offers traditional, holistic, integrative medical, surgical, and wellness care to his patients.
 He’s also the author of The Best of Both Worlds: An Advanced Guide to Integrative Veterinary Care for Happier, Healthier Pups, available on Amazon (digital copies are $2.99 and it’s free to Kindle Unlimited subscribers).

 Again, you should always consult with your vet before administering any type of medication to your dog.
 Read the interview below to help you decide if an antihistamine is something your dog may benefit from.

 Dr. Selmer: Benadryl is an antihistamine used primarily for prevention of motion sickness, as a sedative, for anti-nausea and for itchiness as a result of an allergic reaction (dogs with mast cell tumors, etc.).
 Benadryl inhibits histamine release, can cause sedation, help dry up mucus membranes, inhibit coughing and control nausea.

 iHD: Is it safe to give my dog Benadryl?
 Any particular instances / conditions that make it unsafe?